-The best way to quickly get a feel for the City of Roses is on this award-winning 2-hour walking tour that explores many of Portland’s best sights.
-Starting in Pioneer Square you’ll be guided through downtown Portland by an entertaining and knowledgeable local who will provide plenty of insider tips and even share a few of Portland’s secret spots.
+The best way to quickly get a feel for the City of Roses is on this 2-hour family walking tour with a guide that explores many of Portland’s best sights.
+Starting in St. James Lutheran Church, you’ll be guided through downtown Portland by an entertaining and knowledgeable local who will provide plenty of insider tips and even share a few of Portland’s secret spots.

-You’ll end your walking tour in Portland’s lively waterfront where your guide will give you additional advice on what to do in Portland for the rest of your trip.
+Your guide will end your walking tour by providing you with additional advice on what to do in Portland for the rest of your trip.
 By the end of the tour, you will have a better understanding of what makes Portland so unique, and you’ll be ready to explore more of the city on your own!

-Go beyond the typical tourist sights and experience Portland’s seedy underbelly on this seriously creepy underground Portland tour.
+Go beyond the typical tourist sights and experience Portland’s seedy history on this seriously creepy haunted Portland tour.
 Portland has a dark side that many people are completely unaware of, even city residents.
-And on this offbeat tour, you’ll discover Portland’s legendary shanghai tunnels on a guided walk full of intrigue and dark history.
+And on this offbeat tour, you’ll discover Portland’s legendary Shanghai tunnels on a guided walk full of intrigue and dark history.

 Originally constructed in the 19th century under Portland’s Chinatown neighborhood, these spooky underground tunnels connected hotels and taverns to the Willamette River.
-The intended purpose of the shanghai tunnels was to transport goods from shipped docked along the river, but these secret tunnels also lent themselves to plenty of nefarious activities and organized crime.
+The intended purpose of the Shanghai tunnels was to transport goods from ships docked along the river, but these secret tunnels also lent themselves to plenty of nefarious activities and organized crime.

-Flashlight in hand, you’ll head beneath the historic Merchant Hotel, one of the entrances to the tunnels.
-While exploring beneath Portland you will learn about the city’s sinful past – full of gambling, crime, and corruption.
+You’ll start your tour at the Lan Su Chinese Garden and the route will take you to eight locations in the downtown area.
+While exploring Portland, you will learn about the city’s sinful past – full of gambling, crime, and corruption.
 If you’re a fan of ghost tours or spooky experiences then this is the perfect Portland tour for you!

 Experience the epic landscape of Mt.
 Hood and the Columbia River Gorge on this full-day Mt.
 Hood excursion from Portland.
 Your tour will begin with a hotel pickup followed by a spectacular scenic drive through the Columbia River Gorge.
 This day trip from Portland includes a visit to Multnomah Falls, the second tallest waterfall in the USA, and you’ll enjoy lunch and wine tasting in the quaint town of Hood River.